Keeping Data Private

 The issue here is that one server’s web page content is being sent to a script running on a website delivered by another server.
 Since the content is derived from cookies, this leaks private data.

-To prevent issues like this, browsers have a same-origin policy, which says that requests like XMLHttpRequestsSome kinds of requests are not subject to the same-origin policy (most prominently CSS and JavaScript files linked from a web page); conversely, the same-origin policy also governs JavaScript interactions with iframes, images, localStorage and many other browser features. can only go to web pages on the same “origin”—scheme, hostname, and port.You may have noticed that this is not the same definition of “website” as cookies use: cookies don’t care about scheme or port!
+To prevent issues like this, browsers have a same-origin policy, which says that requests like XMLHttpRequestSome kinds of request are not subject to the same-origin policy (most prominently CSS and JavaScript files linked from a web page); conversely, the same-origin policy also governs JavaScript interactions with iframes, images, localStorage and many other browser features. can only go to web pages on the same “origin”—scheme, hostname, and port.You may have noticed that this is not the same definition of “website” as cookies use: cookies don’t care about scheme or port!
 This seems to be an oversight or incongruity left over from the messy early web.
-This way, one website’s private data has to stay on that website, and cannot be leaked to an attacker on another server.
+This way, a website’s private data has to stay on that website, and cannot be leaked to an attacker on another server.

 Let’s implement the same-origin policy for our browser.
 We’ll need to compare the URL of the request to the URL of the page we are on: